Rating: PG, 105 minutes

 Things I didn’t like:

 - The biggest complaint movie critics have is that the script is weak and clunky.
-Well, yeah, that might be a little bit true, but I still enjoyed it.
+Again, I disagree.
+I loved it all.

 - I would have liked learning more about some of the characters, like the Bearded Lady.
 It would have been a 3 hour movie to include back stories on some of the circus performers though!